Tang Soo Do: Chung Do Kwan

-The Chung Do Kwan still exists in Korea and now functions as a fraternal friendship social club of Kukkiwon Taekwondo.
-Present "Taekwondo Chung Do Kwan" organization follows the Kukkiwon curriculum and is no longer it's induvidual Tang Soo Do style.
-Some of the older Chung Do Kwan based schools practice the original Pyong-Ahn forms which Lee Won-Kuk incorporated from Shotokan karate.
-Schools tracing their lineage to Duk Sung Son when he founded the World Tae Kwon Do Association in the United States after leaving Korea also practice Kuk Mu forms.
+Chung Do Kwan has survived in Korea as a fraternal friendship social club of Kukkiwon Taekwondo.
+Its organization follows the Kukkiwon curriculum and is no longer an individual Tang Soo Do style.
+Some of the older Chung Do Kwan schools practice the original Pyongahn forms which Lee Won-Kuk incorporated from Shotokan karate.
+Schools tracing their lineage to Duk Sung Son when he founded the World Tae Kwon Do Association in the U.S. after leaving Korea also practice Kuk Mu forms.

 Other older Chung do Kwan schools practice the Palgwae forms, a predecessor of the Taegeuk forms.
-After black belt, practitioners of the Kukkiwon system practice the Yudanja and Kodanja series of black belt Poomsae of the Kukkiwon (Koryo, Kumgang, Taebaek, Pyongwon, Sipjin, Jitae, Cheonkwon, Hansoo, Ilyo).
+After black belt, practitioners of the Kukkiwon system practice the Yudanja and Kodanja series of black belt poomsae of Kukkiwon (Koryo, Kumgang, Taebaek, Pyongwon, Sipjin, Jitae, Cheonkwon, Hansoo, Ilyo).
 Many Chung Do Kwan schools also practice the Chang Hun tul, even if they are not affiliated with the International Taekwon-Do Federation.

-The Chung Do Kwan-style of Tang Soo Do was introduced to United States by Jhoon Rhee.
-In late 1950s and early 1960s, Rhee was teaching what he called Korean Karate (or Tang Soo Do) in Texas, in the United States.
-After receiving the ROK Army Field Manual (which contained martial arts training curriculum under the new name of Taekwondo) from General Choi, Rhee began using the name "Taekwondo".
+The Chung Do Kwan style of Tang Soo Do was introduced to the U.S. by Jhoon Rhee.
+In the late 1950s and early 60s, Rhee was teaching what he called Korean karate (or Tang Soo Do) in Texas.
+After receiving the ROK Army field manual (which contained a martial arts curriculum under the new name of Taekwondo) from Gen. Choi, Rhee began using the name "Taekwondo".